Mini-guidePublished 24 November 2025Updated 29 May 2026

-Mounting Methods & Fixings for Signage
+Mounting Methods for Signage NZ

 Choosing the right mounting method is just as important as choosing the right material.
 The fixing determines how secure the sign is, how clean it looks, how long it lasts, and how well it handles New Zealand’s weather.
 This guide covers the most common mounting methods and when to use each one for a professional, long-lasting result.